ossf/osv-schema/schema.md

 The `affected` object's `platforms` field is a JSON array of strings.
 Each string describes a platform that is affected.
-The values of these strings are ecosystem-dependent.
+The values of these strings are defined by the ecosystem.

 #### affected[].routines field

 The `affected` object's `routines` field is a JSON array of strings.
 Each string describes a source code function, method or subroutine that is affected.
-The values of these strings are ecosystem-dependent.
+The values of these strings are defined by the ecosystem.

 #### affected[].ecosystem_specific field